-- Energy in the municipal inventory is further broken down into four sectors: - Buildings and Facilities includes energy use by the government, including electricity and natural gas. - SCE-owned Outdoor Lighting includes energy for streetlights on fixtures owned by SCE and outdoor lighting. - City-owned Outdoor Lighting includes energy for streetlights on fixtures owned by the City, traffic control signals, and outdoor lighting. - Water Pumping & Irrigation includes energy for water pumping and irrigation. - Vehicle Fleet & Equipment includes emissions from vehicles owned or operated by the government or contracted by the City for services such as street cleaning.
-It also includes equipment, such as emergency generators. - Employee Commute includes emissions from fuel use in vehicle trips by municipal employees commuting to and from work in the City. - Solid Waste includes emissions from waste generated by municipal employees or at municipally owned facilities.
+- Energy in the municipal inventory is further broken down into four sectors: - Buildings and Facilities includes energy use by the government, including electricity and natural gas. - SCE-owned Outdoor Lights includes electricity for streetlights on fixtures owned by SCE. - City-owned Outdoor Lights includes electricity for streetlights on fixtures owned by the City and traffic control signals. - Water Delivery includes electricity for water and sewer pumping, dewatering wells, and irrigation. - Vehicle Fleet & Equipment includes emissions from vehicles owned or operated by the government or contracted by the City for services such as street cleaning.
+It also includes equipment, such as emergency generators. - Employee Commute includes emissions from fuel use in vehicle trips by municipal employees commuting to and from work in the City. - Solid Waste includes emissions from waste generated by municipal employees or at municipally-owned facilities.